iamsuteerth/skyfox-backend/README.md

 - **Efficient Concurrency Handling**: Each booking gets its own dedicated monitor, allowing thousands of concurrent reservations with precise timing control.
 - **Digital Wallet System**: Integrated customer wallet for funds management with secure transaction tracking and support for partial wallet payments.
 - **OLTP Support**: Decimal package implementation for precise financial calculations and transaction processing.

+## Go Backend Security Defenses

+- **API Key Gatekeeping:** Every business endpoint is protected by a mandatory API key, validated on every request.
+- **No File-Based Secrets:** The application never reads secrets from the filesystem or in-repo config files.
+All sensitive data comes from environment variables only.
+- **Read-Only Secrets at Runtime:** Environment variables holding secrets are injected at runtime from AWS SSM and are never logged, echoed, or returned in responses.
+- **Scanner-Resistant Routing:** Common attack paths (`/secrets/aws/*`, `/env/*`, `/config/*`, etc.) are always met with 403 Forbidden—never a 200, never a file disclosure.
+- **Detailed Audit Logging:** Every denied access attempt (403) is logged with source IP and request details, supporting proactive threat monitoring.
+- **No Leaky Endpoints:** Even advanced bots probing for AWS credentials, ENV, or config files cannot extract real secrets.

+> **Summary:**
+> The SkyFox Go backend is designed with modern SaaS threat models in mind.
+> Production deployments are immune to standard cloud credential harvesting attacks—even if bots hit you 1,000,000 times, they only get a 403.

 ## Project Structure